Medical Policy: 07.01.72

 This Medical Policy document describes the status of medical technology at the time the document was developed.
 Since that time, new technology may have emerged or new medical literature may have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific and medical literature becomes available.

 Corneal cross-linking (CXL) is an in-office eye procedure that is said to strengthen or stabilize the cornea if it's been weakened by keratoconus, other corneal disease, or a complication of LASIK surgery.
 During the procedure, riboflavin is applied to the epithelized or de-epithelialized cornea followed by exposure to UV light.
-Using riboflavin as a photosensitizer and ultraviolet-A (UVA) to increase the formation of intra and interfibrillar covalent bonds by photosensitized oxidation thus, resulting in a measureable stiffening of corneal tissue.
+Using riboflavin as a photosensitizer and ultraviolet-A (UVA) to increase the formation of intra and interfibrillar covalent bonds by photosensitized oxidation thus, resulting in a measurable stiffening of corneal tissue.
 This treatment has also been used to treat infectious corneal ulcers and in combination with other treatments, such as intracorneal ring segment implantation.

 Alternative and brand names for the procedure include corneal crosslinking, corneal collagen crosslinking, C3-R, CCL and KXL.

-The two basic types of corneal cross-linking are:
+In review: The two basic types of corneal cross-linking are:

 The IPG stratifies their recommendations for corneal CXL as follows: “Most of the published evidence on photochemical corneal collagen cross-linkage (CXL) using riboflavin and ultraviolet A (UVA) for keratoconus and keratectasia relates to the technique known as 'epithelium-off' CXL'.
 'Epithelium-on (transepithelial) CXL' is a more recent technique and less evidence is available on its safety and efficacy.
 Either procedure (epithelium-off or epithelium-on CXL) can be combined with other interventions, and the evidence base for these combination procedures (known as 'CXL-plus') is also limited.
 Therefore, different recommendations apply to the variants of this procedure, as follows: